gkemmey/gray_matter/_posts/2020-07-18-a-great-way-to-generate-pdfs-with-some-questionable-ruby.md

 end
 ```

-Here is an image of that PDF, so we can talk about it:
+For reference, here's a screenshot of that PDF:

 <div class="img-bordered">
 ![text pdf as png]({{ site.github.url }}/public/images/2020-07-18/text_pdf_as_png.png)
 </div>

-`text_box` is the single most important method `prawn` gives us.
-It lets us draw a text box by specifying its top left corner (`at`), its `width`, its `height`, and optionally what to do with text that doesn't fit (`overflow`).
-The third `overflow` mode in that picture, `shrink_to_fit`, is especially useful when filling out form fields on our PDFs.
+`text_box` lets us draw a text box by specifying its top left corner (`at`), its `width`, its `height`, and optionally what to do with text that doesn't fit (`overflow`).
+The third `overflow` mode in that picture, `shrink_to_fit`, is especially useful when filling out form fields on a PDF.

 ### combine_pdf

 Unsurprisingly, `combine_pdf` let's us...combine PDFs.
 Ultimately, we'll use it take a PDF of all the form's content, generated with `prawn`, and lay it on top of the original PDF form.
 Here's an example of doing something similar, but instead of filling out the form, we draw a grid on it (<a href="{{ site.github.url }}/public/images/2020-07-18/osha_form_300_with_grid.pdf" target="\_blank">the PDF</a>):

 ```ruby
 # make a grid sheet